We're overdue for a shift toward a more just, cooperative and ecologically sustainable culture.

 * An increase in the frequency of extreme weather events.
-The past few years - 2010 to 2017 - have overflowed with extreme weather events.
+The past decade has overflowed with extreme weather events.
 Heatwaves and floods which used to be “once in a century” events are becoming more regular occurrences.
 Here are some examples:

 Increasingly warm air and oceans put significantly extra moisture in the air, which then comes down as more extreme downpours.
 In 2014 parts of Florida & Alabama were deluged with 22-26 inches of rain in 24 hours.
 Three months' worth of rain fell on Bosnia in three days, creating the worst floods since records began 120 years ago.
 August saw over 11" of rain fall on Long Island in only 2 hours!

 2015 - An Arctic heat wave at the end of December caused temperatures in the North Pole to spike 60 degrees Fahrenheit above the norm for the season.

 2017 - The United States faced hurricane after hurricane after hurricane as well as forest fires and mudslides out West.
 There were 16 natural disasters in the U.S. alone, which spawned a new record of more than $306 billion in damages. www.pbs.org/newshour/science/2017-a-year-of-extreme-disaster

 The year 2019 concludes a decade of exceptional global heat, retreating ice and record sea levels driven by greenhouse gases from human activities.
 Average temperatures for the five-year (2015-2019) and ten-year (2010-2019) periods are almost certain to be the highest on record.
 World Meteorological Organization